 Extended Timeline: Court proceedings can move at a snail's pace, and probate court is no exception.
 While probating an estate can be done in six (6) months, delays in administration of assets or the court's heavy schedule can cause a case to carry on for two (2) years or more.
 During this time, the assets must be accounted for and only basic expenses such as mortgage payments and property taxes may be paid.
 Only by a showing of great need to the court can some assets be released prior to final distribution.
 Additionally, prospective heirs are required to be notified, therefore failure to locate them or a challenge by one may lead to delays in the proceedings.

 Public Proceedings: Court proceedings are matters of public record and therefore the records are open to the public.
-This includes documents submitted to the court such as a Will.
-Additionally, as mentioned above, there must a public notice of death in a local publication allowing for heirs to come forward and submit their claim on the estate.
+This includes documents submitted to the court, such as a Will.
+Additionally, as mentioned above, there must a public notice of death in a local publication allowing for heirs and creditors to come forward and submit their claim on the estate.

 Lack of Control: As probate proceedings are governed by the Probate Code of California, the degree of control the decedent and the administrator can exert over the distribution and proceedings can be very limited.
 The Probate Code has guidelines for the judge to determine the hierarchy of heirs and distribute the assets.
 If a disgruntled heir chooses to challenge a Will, or if there is none, the court will have to determine the final outcome, typically after a delay caused by the challenge.
 Also, situations can arise where the administrator has to seek court approval prior to taking action.
 This can create issues where there are volatile assets involves such as investments or real property.

 These are some of the services provided through the Bethel Law Corporation.
 Contact us or call us at 909-307-6282 for further details or clarification on any of the items listed above or to set an appointment for a free consultation.